deanchen/gotour/README.md

-gotour
+Solutions for GoTour
 ======

-My exercise solutions for tour.golang.org
+My exercise solutions for the gotour at tour.golang.org